Sights, Sounds & Stories: Doors Open London | September 20-21, 2025

 ~

 Whether you're a first-time visitor or a long-time resident, Doors Open London offers a unique opportunity to explore the city's hidden treasures.
 With over 40 sites to choose from, you can plan your visit using the "One Stop, Many Hops" clusters to make the most of your day.
 Each site offers a distinct experience, from interactive exhibits at the London Children's Museum to historical tours at Fanshawe Pioneer Village.
 Don't miss the chance to witness live performances, participate in dance workshops, and enjoy the rich cultural tapestry that makes London a UNESCO City of Music.
 Looking for more Doors Open fun?
 Check out two additional Doors Open Ontario events happening in Gravenhurst and Aylmer and Malahide happening September 20, 2025.
-Also, don’t miss our feature from last year’s Doors Open London event.
+Also, don’t miss our previous Doors Open Community Spotlight with the London Children's Museum!

 Related Articles View All